stephen010x/webgl-c-frame/README.md

 ## Terrain Demo

-While not as impactful to the engine as the [3D Maze Demo](#3d-maze-demo), the Terrain demo refines some of the concepts of the previous demo.
+While not as impactful to the library as the [3D Maze Demo](#3d-maze-demo), the Terrain demo refines some of the concepts of the previous demo.
 Particularly with lighting sources by improving on the normal map shader code to be more versatile and robus, adding the Blinn–Phong spectral shading model, as well as implementing occlusion maps to improve the lighting aesthetic.

 As an end result, I feel I've achieved a pleasing aesthetic with the terrain.
 I added logic in the shaders for implementing cliffs, grass, sand, and wetstone.
 And I added water wave animations, alongside linear depth fog for the water with dithering for style, and similar fog effects when underwater.